 - 3 tablespoons lemon juice

-Add the prepared peppers to a large mixing bowl and stir in the garlic and salt.
+Add the roasted prepared peppers to a large mixing bowl and stir in the garlic and salt.

-Cut the avocados in half and remove the pits (here's how).
-Then use a spoon to scoop out the avocado, directly into the bowl with the peppers.
+Cut the avocados in half and remove the pits.
+Use a spoon to scoop out the avocado, directly into the bowl with the peppers.
 Use a fork to mash the avocado, leaving it somewhat chunky.

 Add the lemon juice and cayenne and stir to be sure all of the ingredients are evenly incorporated.